 Braden River Elementary School

-- Braden River Elementary School's student population of 685 students has grown by 9% over five school years.
+- Braden River Elementary School's student population of 660 students has stayed relatively flat over five school years.

 |Grades Offered||Grades Prekindergarten-5|

 |Total Students||660 students|

 |Total Classroom Teachers||46 teachers|

 - Braden River Elementary School is ranked within the top 30% of all 3,650 schools in Florida (based off of combined math and reading proficiency testing data) for the 2016-17 school year.

 - The school's student:teacher ratio of 14:1 has decreased from 15:1 over five school years.

 |Definition of Terms 2017-2018 School Year Data||This School||State Level (FL)|